The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 History

-Founded 1373 by Lady Penh who discovered four Buddha statues in the river and built a hill (phnom) to house them.
-Highest point in city at 27 m.
+Founded in 1373 by Lady Penh who discovered four Buddha statues in the river and built a hill (phnom) to house them.
+It has been rebuilt and expanded several times and remains an active place of worship.

-Highlights: Large seated Buddha, shrine to Lady Penh, resident monkeys, city views from top.
+Highlights: Large seated Buddha, shrine to Lady Penh, resident monkeys, city views from top, colourful murals, and incense-filled prayer halls.

 Location: Northern end of city centre